 I am thinking of the husband or wife who cares for his or her sick spouse day in and day out for weeks, months, or years, for instance.
 The most mundane act is transformed when carried out with loving awareness and openness to God's grace, and yet no one sees this or thinks much to remark on it.
 It is unspectacular in many ways, but clearly extraordinary at the same time.
 And yet it is essentially hidden from the eyes of the world.

-So much of our lives really is hidden in this way.
+It takes the eyes of faith to see as the hermit or other contemplative sees!
 I think the hermit witnesses not only to this essential hiddenness, but to the humility and faithfulness that is so necessary in a world where everyone seems to need to make a name for him or herself --- even if the only name they can claim is that of victim --- a thriving category of dubious "achievement" in the contemporary world!
-At the same time though, she witnesses to how truly extraordinary is the life of "ordinary" faithfulness, "ordinary" perseverance, ordinary "heroism," and "ordinary" love undertaken in God.
-She witnesses to how infinitely meaningful is the life our contemporary world dismissess as trivial and insignificant, if it is lived in and through the grace of God.
+The hermit witnesses to how truly extraordinary is the life of "ordinary" faithfulness, "ordinary" perseverance, ordinary "heroism," and "ordinary" love undertaken in God.
+After all, this is precisely what Jesus' life was about; it is precisely who Jesus was and what Jesus revealed true humanity to be.
+It is therefore unsurprising that Jesus' miracles were, in the end, insufficient to really reveal the Kingdom of God except as a testimony to the fact that that reign comes to us and is made manifest in ordinary faith!
+The hermit witnesses to how infinitely meaningful is the life that our contemporary world dismisses as trivial and insignificant -- if it is lived in and through the grace of God.